-Your goal: Aim for seven times your earnings by 55, and eight by 60.
+Try to set this goal: Aim for seven times your earnings by age 55, and eight by age 60.

 Take advantage of catch-up contributions

-“It’s not hopeless!” says Dee Lee, CFP professional and author of “Women & Money.”
+“It’s not hopeless,” says Dee Lee, certified financial planner professional and author of “Women & Money.”

-To illustrate, Lee describes a couple who decide they need to do some belt-tightening.
+To illustrate, Lee describes a couple who determines that they need to do some belt-tightening.
 If each contributes $10,000 a year to a 401(k) plan, they’ll have about $90,000 each after seven years, assuming the money grows by 7 percent a year.